 This bold tasting vegetable can be served with pasta for a quick meal (if interested, take a look at this Puglian Italian Broccoli Rabe Orecchiette Pasta Recipe or another favorite of mine -this family recipe for Homemade Italian Broccoli Rabe Cavatelli Pasta); it can be used in a soup; as a topping for pizza; in a sandwich and my personal favorite: stir fried with lots of garlic.

 ORIGINS OF THE RECIPE FOR Italian-Style Garlicky Broccoli Rabe:

-Broccoli rabe would make an appearance on the supper table at least once a week when I was a teenager, just like Swiss chard.
-I would encourage you to try out this Italian-style garlicky broccoli rabe — this stuff really does grow on you.
+I would encourage you to try out this Italian-style garlicky broccoli rabe recipe– this stuff really does grow on you.
 Let me know if you love it or hate it, but at least you can’t say you’re confused by it anymore!

 - 1 bunch broccoli rabe